St Petersburg, Mariinsky II

 Siegfried: Philipp Stepin

-von Rothbart: tba
+von Rothbart: Even Capitaine

-The Jester: tba
+The Jester: Yaroslav Baibordin

 Premiere of Pyotr Tchaikovsky's ballet choreographed by Julius Reisinger – 20 February 1877, Bolshoi Theatre, Moscow